 If you’re doing $25,000+ per month and bumping into Grow’s limits on reporting, staff accounts, or shipping options, it’s time to look at Advanced.

-But for stores in that $4,000 to $25,000 per month range - the messy middle where you’re growing but not yet a big operation - the Shopify Grow plan is the right fit.
+But for stores in that $4,000 to $25,000 per month range, the Shopify Grow plan is the right fit.
 It gives you better tools without the price tag of plans built for large-scale businesses.

-For a side-by-side breakdown of every tier, see our full guide to Shopify plans and pricing.
+For a side-by-side breakdown of every tier, see our full guide to Shopify plans and pricing, or compare Basic vs Grow side-by-side if you’re weighing whether to upgrade.